On Benfen

 That sounds like common sense.
 But watch what actually happens: how many people buy because they "roughly understood"?
 How many follow because everyone else is buying?
 How many convince themselves they "understand" a company because the story is compelling?

-The honesty Benfen demands is the kind that stings.
+The honesty Benfen demands is simple and pure — and it stings.

 There's a simple test: can you explain, in plain language to someone who knows nothing about the industry, why this business will be worth more in ten years than it is today?
 Where does its competitive advantage come from?
 Why is that advantage hard to replicate?
 Does management's track record prove they deserve trust?